Tonwalter888/YTLitePlusEXTRA/README.md

 - YouMute(Mute the video faster)
 - YouSpeed(Change video speeds in video overlay)
 - YouQuality(Change video quality in video overlay)
-- IAmYouTube (Acts the app as a normal Youtube app)
 - And Much more...

 ## FAQ